Cordarrelle Patterson Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Season Stats

-- Patterson has carried the ball 73 times for a team-high 278 yards (34.8 per game), with two touchdowns.
+- Patterson has 73 carries for a team-best 278 rushing yards (34.8 per game) and two touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Cowboys.